-Ganga Aarti Timing Rishikesh: Tips to avoid the crowd
+Ganga Aarti Timing Rishikesh: Tips to get the best view

-Ganga Aarti Timing Rishikesh varies based on the season and location, and it can also differ according to local traditions and the sunset time.
+Ganga Aarti Timing in Rishikesh varies based on the season and location, and the Ganga aarti at Rishikesh time can also differ according to local traditions and the sunset time.
 Here is a detailed description of the timings at different places:

 Parmarth Niketan Ganga Aarti